-The following guidelines refer to children from Home Education Programs who enroll or reenter a public secondary school in the Brevard County School District.
+The following guidelines refer to children from Home Education Programs who enroll or re-enter a public secondary school in the Brevard County School District.

-- 1. A child will be enrolled if he/she meets district and state entrance requirements the same as any other student. - 2.
-Academic credit and grade placement of the child for the current school term will be made by the school in accordance with Student Transfer Requirements in the current Brevard County Student Progression Plan.
-The specific topic references are: Rule 6A-1.09941 State Uniform Transfer of Students in Middle Grades and High School.
+- 1. A child will be enrolled if he/she meets district and state entrance requirements the same as any other student. - Academic credit and grade placement of the child for the current school term will be made by the school in accordance with Student Transfer

+Requirements in the current Brevard County Student Progression Plan.